Ben Rabinowitz Award

 Applications & Deadline

-Applications for 2020 are not yet available.
-Applications for 2019 can be found here for reference.
-Any questions about the award or proposals can be directed to Noah Leavitt, (email@example.com).
+The 2020 application can be downloaded here.
+Any questions about the award or proposals can be directed to Noah Leavitt, (firstname.lastname@example.org).

 2019: Two awards granted